kskrajny/xai_team/2nd_checkpoint_raport.md

 ## What will be done
 - Apply mentioned methods to more datasets
 - Compare SurvShap with DeepLift using Avg-Sensitivity, Faithfulness Correlation metrics
-- Straighten notebooks and write down resultsstraighten
+- Straighten notebooks and write down results